x4b50/function_appr/README.md

 # Function approximator
-This program creates a polynomial function that passes through points specified in a file.
+This program creates a polynomial function that passes through all the points specified in a file.
+It is also recommended to use graphical calculators, like desmos, to check the accuracy, especially with low data density.

 For example the file bellow gives the following output:
 ```